Chapter 13 Magnetic Effects of Electric Current

 (i) the process of charging a body

-(ii) the process of generating magnetic field due to a current passing through a coil
+(ii) the process of generating magnetic field due to a current passing through

-(iii) producing induced current in a coil due to relative motion between a magnet and the coil
+(iii) producing induced current in a coil due to relative motion between a

 (iv) the process of rotating a coil of an electric motor